Acute kidney injury (AKI)

 Approach to the patient with oliguria

-- Regardless of cause, optimise circulation (fluid replacement; ?inotropic agents).
-But carefully – over-hydrated patients with established AKI have significantly worse outcomes.
+Regardless of cause, optimise circulation (fluid replacement; ?inotropic agents), but carefully – over-hydrated patients with established AKI have significantly worse outcomes.
+Hence, resuscitate early, but perform regular fluid balance assessment and once euvolaemic simply replace urine output.

 - Urinalysis – heavy proteinuria suggests glomerular disease.
-Haematuria may suggest kidney inflammation if taken before catheterisation.
-Urine infection can complicate the picture.
+Haematuria may suggest glomerlonephritis if taken before catheterisation and in the absence of urine infection.

 - Ultrasound – immediately diagnoses/excludes obstruction, identifies chronic scarring, missing kidneys etc.